7. Modeling Evolutionary Systems

 "How does evolution produce increasingly fit organisms in environments which are highly uncertain for individual organisms?
 How does an organism use its experience to modify its behavior in beneficial ways (i.e. how does it learn or 'adapt under sensory guidance')?
 How can computers be programmed so that problem-solving capabilities are built up by specifying 'what is to be done' rather than 'how to do it'?"
 [Holland, 1975, page 1]

-Since the original introduction of GA's, many subsequent developments had to do with the inclusion of a developmental stage, or intermediate layers between genotype and phenotype; in other words, the creation of some artificial morphogenesis or regulation.
-The idea has been to encode rules that will themselves self-organize to produce a phenotype, rather than the direct encoding of the phenotype itself, or the introduction of gene regulation .
-As discussed in class, these rules often use L-System grammars which dictate production system programs [Wilson, 1988] leading to some phenotype.
+Since the original introduction of GA's, many subsequent advancements focused on the inclusion of a developmental stage, or intermediate layers between genotype and phenotype; in other words, the creation of some artificial ontogeny [Buckley, 2008].
+Since GA depend on a code between symbolic descriptions and machines, developmental regulation can act on either side of the code.
+Thus, one possibility is to encode post-translation rules that allow decoded products to self-organize to produce a phenotype, rather than the direct encoding of the phenotype itself.
+Another idea is the introduction of pre-translation (post-transcription) genomic regulation.
+For instance, post-translation rules often use L-System grammars which dictate production system programs [Wilson, 1988] leading to some phenotype.
 The most important advantage of this intermediate stage, as initially explored by Kitano [1990], Gruau [1993], Belew [1992] and others, is the ability to code for much larger structures than a direct encoding allows.
 In practical terms, they have solved some of the scalability problems of encoding (e.g.) neural networks in GA's, by reducing the search space dramatically [Stanley et al, 2019].

 The most important aspect of GA's with emergent morphologies is the utilization in the same model of an external selection engine (the GA) coupled to a particular self-organizing dynamics (e.g. Boolean networks) standing for some materiality.
 Such schemes bring together, computationally, the two most important aspects of evolutionary systems: self-organization and selection.
 These models belong to a category of self-organization referred to as Selected Self-Organization which is based on symbolic memory [Rocha, 1996, 1997, 1998].
-Selected Self-Organization with distributed memory is also possible in autocatalytic structures, though its evolutionary potential is much smaller than the local memory kind [Rocha, 2001][Vasas, 2010].
-The reason lies in Von Neumann's notion of self-reproduction (see chapter 6).
-The introduction of symbolic descriptions allows a much more sophisticated form of communication: structures are constructed from static descriptions and do not have to reproduce through some complicated, and limited process of self-inspection.
-In other words, separate descriptions (stored in effectively inert memory structures like DNA) can be used to reliably construct any kind of structure in an open-ended manner, while self-inspection relies on only those structures that happen to be able to make copies of themselves.
-As an example, a non-genetic protein-based life form, would have to rely only on those proteins that could make direct copies of themselves [Rocha, 2001].
+Selected self-organization is also possible in purely dynamical, autocatalytic structures, though its evolutionary potential is much more limited than evolution via symbolic encoding in linear memory structures like DNA (externalized Turing tapes) [Rocha, 2001][Vasas, 2010].
+The reason lies in Von Neumann’s requirements for evolvable complexity (see chapter 6).
+The introduction of symbolic descriptions allows a much more sophisticated form of communication: dynamical structures are constructed from static descriptions and do not have to reproduce through some dynamically complicated, and limited process of self-inspection for self-reproduction.
+In other words, separate descriptions (stored in effectively inert memory structures like DNA) can be used to reliably construct any dynamical structure (from a pool of building blocks like amino acids) in an open-ended manner, while self-inspection relies on only those structures that happen to be able to make copies of themselves.
+As an example, a non-genetic protein-based life form, would have to rely only on those proteins that could make direct copies of themselves, which is much difficult to attain and severely limits what is possible to evolve [Rocha, 2001].

 Von Neumann Self-Replication